microservices-class/microservices-demo/README.md

 This a fork of the demo (microsservices) application [Sock Shop](https://github.com/microservices-demo/microservices-demo).
 This fork is intended to demonstrate the use o autoscaling in a microservice application as part of an activity of the cource [IF1007](https://github.com/IF1007/if1007).

 To do so, we followed the tutorial [How to Use Kubernetes for Autoscaling](https://dzone.com/articles/how-to-use-kubernetes-for-autoscaling) and part of the official [walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).
-Besisdes, we run a local kubernetes cluster locally by using Minikube to test the application and autoscaling.
+Besides, we run a local kubernetes cluster locally by using Minikube to test the application and autoscaling.

 ## Requirements
 Docker